nctlcnt/noctilucos.github.io/retail/index.md

         <div class="card-text">
           <h3>EAN-8</h3>
           <span>1D Barcode</span>
-          <p><a href="https://www.dynamsoft.com/Barcode-Types/EAN-8.aspx">EAN-8</a> barcodes are derived from EAN-13 codes (defined below). <b>They are used on items and in places where limited space is available, such as pencils, small candies, chewing gum packets, cigarettes, etc.</b> The information enclosed in an EAN-8 barcode includes a 2-3-digit country code, a checksum digit, and 4-5 data digits.
+          <p><a class="orangeLink" href="https://www.dynamsoft.com/Barcode-Types/EAN-8.aspx">EAN-8</a> barcodes are derived from EAN-13 codes (defined below). <b>They are used on items and in places where limited space is available, such as pencils, small candies, chewing gum packets, cigarettes, etc.</b> The information enclosed in an EAN-8 barcode includes a 2-3-digit country code, a checksum digit, and 4-5 data digits.
 Some brands use EAN-8 barcodes to identify products exclusively sold in their stores.</p>
         </div>
       </div>
     </li>